-Reporting Entity: The financial reporting entity, as defined by Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity includes the accounts and funds of the University and its component unit, Cherokee County Educational Facilities Foundation, Inc. (the "Facilities Foundation").
-The Facilities Foundation is a non-profit organization created for the purpose of providing affordable housing for students of the University.
-The Facilities Foundation is governed by a Board of Directors comprised primarily of management of the University.
-Accordingly, the Facilities Foundation has been reported as a blended component unit in the financial statements.
-Separate financial statements of the Facilities Foundation have been prepared and can be obtained by contacting the University.
+Reporting Entity: The financial reporting entity, as defined by Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity includes the accounts and funds of the University and its component unit, Cherokee County Educational Facilities Foundation, Inc. ("CCEFFI").
+CCEFFI is a non-profit organization created for the purpose of providing affordable housing for students of the University through its single member limited liability company, the NSU Student Housing LLC.
+CCEFFI is governed by a Board of Directors comprised primarily of management of the University.
+Accordingly, CCEFFI has been reported as a blended component unit in the financial statements.
+Separate financial statements of CCEFFI have been prepared and can be obtained by contacting the University.
 The University is a component unit of the State of Oklahoma and is included in the general-purpose financial statements of the state as part of the Higher Education component unit.

 Discretely Presented Component Units: The University was required to implement GASB Statement No. 39 in 2004.
 Northeastern State University Foundation, Inc. (the "University Foundation") is a component unit of the University under GASB 39 that should be discretely presented with the financial statements of the University.
 The University Foundation has a fiscal year ending December 31.
-The University is the beneficiary of the Foundation.
+The University is the beneficiary of the University Foundation.
 The Foundation is a separate legal entity with its own Board of Trustees.
-The Foundation is administered to provide benefit to the University.
 The University Foundation uses all contributions, grants and other revenues to aid the University in charitable, benevolent, religious, educational, scientific and literary purposes.